 18 Aug 9 Simple Steps to Improve Senior Care in Your Home

 Senior Citizens’ Day is August 21st.
 How are you going to celebrate and show your appreciation?
-You could take parents and loved ones out for ice cream, go to the movies or review their home for improved senior care.
-Yes, there are a few simple home modifications to improve the living conditions for older family members.
+You could take parents and loved ones out for ice cream.
+Or go to the movies.
+However, consider reviewing their home for improved senior care.
+Yes, there are a few simple home modifications that improve the living conditions for older family members.

 If you currently have the responsibility for senior care or are thinking about a few years in the future, then start to think about senior home modifications now.

 “To get the biggest bang for your buck, start early and adopt a long-term approach.
 Every time you make a change, replacement, or improvement to something around your home, look at the project as an opportunity to make the home a partner in your quest for long-term independence.”